Submission deadline: 30 November 2021

 - Include a 100-200-word abstract of the article or creative work + 5 keywords

-- Provide a 100-word biographical note for each author (on separate sheet)
+- Provide a 100-150 word biographical note for each author (only on 'author' manuscript)

 - Follow APA (edition 7) for in-text citations and reference list

-- Contributions should be submitted as a Microsoft Word file
+- Contributions should be submitted as a Microsoft Word file: 'Anonymous' + 'Authored' texts

 - All images must be used with permission and referenced